Hal Holbrook: Success

 From 1986 to 1989, Holbrook had a recurring role as Reese Watson on Designing Women, opposite his wife Dixie Carter.
 Over a short period between 1988 and 1990, Holbrook directed four episodes of the series.
 Holbrook also had a major role on the sitcom Evening Shade throughout its entire run.

 Early on in his career, Holbrook worked onstage and in a television soap opera, The Brighter Day.

+Holbrook's film roles during the 1980s and 1990s include a priest in The Fog (1980), a professor in Creepshow (1982), senior stock broker in Wall Street (1987), a neighborly lawyer in Fletch Lives (1989), senior partner of a corrupt law firm in The Firm (1993), and the voice of Amphitryon, the adoptive father of Hercules, in the Disney animated film Hercules (1997).

 In 1999, Holbrook was inducted into the American Theatre Hall of Fame.
 A year later, Holbrook appeared in Men of Honor, where he portrayed a racist and hypocritical officer who endlessly tries to fail an African-American diver trainee.
 Holbrook played the role of Albie Duncan in two episodes of The West Wing.

 He appeared as the host in the documentary The Seventh Day: Revelations From The Lost Pages of History (2005).

 Later career

 He appeared in Sean Penn's critically acclaimed film Into the Wild (2007) and received an Oscar nomination for Best Performance by an Actor in a Supporting Role at the 80th Academy Awards.
 At the time, this rendered Holbrook, at age 82, the oldest nominee in Academy Award history in the Best Supporting Actor category.
 Holbrook was nominated for a Screen Actors Guild Award for his work in the film.
 From late August through mid-September 2007, he starred as the narrator in the Hartford Stage production of Thornton Wilder's Our Town, a role he had once played on television.

-Holbrook appeared with wife Dixie Carter in That Evening Sun, filmed in East Tennessee in the summer of 2008.
+Holbrook appeared with wife Dixie Carter in That Evening Sun, filmed in East Tennessee in the summer of 2008, when he was 83.
 The film, produced by Dogwood Entertainment, is based on a short story by William Gay.
-That Evening Sun premiered in March 2009 at South By Southwest, where it received the Audience Award for Narrative Feature and a special Jury Prize for Ensemble Cast.
+That Evening Sun premiered in March 2009 (when Holbrook was 84) at South By Southwest, where it received the Audience Award for Narrative Feature and a special Jury Prize for Ensemble Cast.
 Joe Leydon of Variety hailed Hollbrook's performance in the film as a "career-highlight star turn as an irascible octogenarian farmer who will not go gentle into that good night".
 That Evening Sun also was screened at the 2009 Nashville Film Festival, where Holbrook was honored with a special Lifetime Achievement Award, and the film itself received another Audience Award.